Skip to main content

 The groundwater standards for manganese were adopted in Cycle 9 (2010).

-Manganese is a common element found in minerals, rocks, and soil but is also a product of human activities like steel production and mining.
-Animal studies have shown that manganese exposure can affect reproduction and damage the kidneys.
-Studies among people have shown that high levels of manganese can affect the nervous system and suggest that people over the age of 50 and infants less 6 months are the most sensitive to these effects.
+Manganese is a common element found in minerals, rocks, and soil.
+Studies have shown that high levels of that manganese can impact the nervous system, affect reproduction, and damage the kidneys.
+People over the age of 50 and babies less six months are the most sensitive to these effects.

 Mercury